Bermuda Flag

 The flag of Bermuda is a Red Ensign with the Union Jack in the canton and the territory's coat of arms in the fly.
 The coat of arms features a red lion and a shipwreck.

-Red Ensign, Union Jack in canton, coat of arms in fly.
+Red field (Red Ensign), Union Jack in canton, Bermuda coat of arms in lower fly.
+Proportion 1:2, land-use defacing unusual among British territories

 Frequently Asked Questions